YamamotoDesu/HelloRxSwift/README.md

 `onCompleted` This method after observable has emitted all the events and sends a completed event to its subscribers.
 This method is not called if any error event has encountered.

+## Disposing and terminating
+When we create a subscription it returns you a subscriber and that subscriber will always be listening or observing that particular observable sequence.
+So we need to make sure that we dispose of those subscribers.
+A memory leak may occur if we don’t expose those subscribers.
+You can add the subscription to a Disposebag which will cancel the subscription for you automatically.
+`dispose()` is used to cancel the subscription manually and free resources.

 -----

 ## ■ PublishSubject